Do I Need a Vet?

 Frequently Asked Questions

-How much does a vet visit cost in Canada?▾
+How much does a vet visit cost?▾

 A routine wellness exam costs $60-$100.
 Vaccinations are $25-$50 each.
 Spay/neuter surgery ranges from $200-$500.
 Emergency visits start at $150-$300 just for the exam, with treatment costs on top.